Guidance

 Where an awarding organisation amends the GLH for a qualification on Ofqual’s register, we may not automatically reflect this amendment in terms of then changing the associated funding rate.
 Therefore, there may be a difference between the GLH recorded on Ofqual’s register and the GLH ESFA is using for the funding rate.

-Where an awarding organisation amends the GLH on Ofqual’s register we will review the rationale for the amendment to then consider whether we should amend the funding rate and reflect the amendment in FALA so that the funded GLH continues to reflect the GLH in Ofqual’s register.
-In 2024 to 2025 we will show the funded GLH in FALA alongside the current GLH.
+Where an awarding organisation amends the GLH on Ofqual’s register, we will review the rationale for the amendment to then consider whether we should amend the funding rate and reflect the amendment in FALA so that the funded GLH continues to reflect the GLH in Ofqual’s register.
+In 2024 to 2025, we will show the funded GLH in FALA alongside the current GLH.

 For comparison, we have included both the total and hourly funding rates for qualifications under the current matrix system alongside the hourly and total new funding rates from academic year 2024 to 2025.

 Under the new funding rates, 78% of qualifications will see an increase in funding and no change for 2% of qualifications.
-The minority of qualifications (20%) moving to a lower level of funding are those who had a significantly higher hourly rate in the current system, either because of their position in the matrix or because we funded them in a higher band than their GLH suggests (as explained above) which these tables demonstrate.
+The minority of qualifications (20%) moving to a lower level of funding are those that had a significantly higher hourly rate in the current system, either because of their position in the matrix or because we funded them in a higher band than their GLH suggests (as explained above) which these tables demonstrate.

 The tables in the workbook only include qualifications approved for funding in the adult education budget and free courses for jobs.
 It does not include advanced learner loans as some level 3 qualifications are only approved for loan funding.

-The table in the workbook does not include units .
+The table in the workbook does not include units.
 We will calculate funding for units in the same way as qualifications and as shown in example 1.

 Policy exceptions